August 3, 2024

 By making these upgrades now, you can future-proof your property and avoid potential costs associated with retrofitting to meet new regulations.

-“Investing in energy efficiency not only contributes to a greener environment but also enhances the financial performance of your property,” Fossey says.
+“Investing in energy efficiency not only contributes to a greener environment but also enhances the financial performance of your property,” Broussard says.
 “By leveraging the 179D deduction, you can make these investments more affordable and reap the rewards for years to come.

 We can help you understand the qualifying standards and requirements, so you can make informed decisions about which improvements are right for you.”